j-freddy/simclr-medical-imaging/pretrain/simclr/README.md

 - Input pretrained model filename.
 Data is passed through base encoder to output features.
 Components are learned on train features and reduced test features are visualised.

+`tsne`
+- Default to False.
+If False, perform PCA then t-SNE with default parameters, visualising the reduced test data points.
+If True, perform t-SNE with various perplexity values, visualising both reduced train and test data points.

 ### Example